browserify/browserify/readme.markdown

 * [turn](https://github.com/juliangruber/turn) - minimal modules for a hypothetical es6 with lua's return

+* [rfolderify](https://github.com/quarterto/rfolderify) - turn calls to rfolder into a map of requires of the files in the thing

 # third-party tools

 If you are using express or connect, you can use